xjiang-hnu/Geo-gnn/README.md

-# Geo-GNN

-Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure
+# Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure